How to cook perfect sausages on the barbecue

-Pro tip: If you’ve got guests who are vegan or vegetarian, instead of buying a plant-based tube alternative, Adrian says to get creative with vegies.
+Pro tip: If you’ve got to cater to vegan or vegetarian diets, instead of buying a plant-based tube alternative, Adrian says to get creative with vegies.
 Try grilling up whole zucchinis or Lebanese eggplants on the barbie instead.
 Drizzle them with extra-virgin olive oil and season with salt and pepper before throwing them on the plate and barbecuing them whole.

 Does size matter?

 When it comes to the ultimate sausage sizzler, Adrian says it’s not the size that matters, but what you do with it.
-“If you’re having lots of people over, it’s always a good idea to get a mix of both,” Adrian says.
-“Those big, thick, juicy sausages are a meal in themselves and are usually great for adults, and the thin sausages are great for kids.”
+“Those big, thick, juicy sausages are a meal in themselves and are usually great for adults," he says.
+The thin sausages are great for kids.”
 Whether you’re going for thick or thin, Adrian says you get what you pay for.
 “Be prepared to pay a few extra dollars for a great sausage,” he says.
 “Better-quality sausages are not greasy and have a great mouthfeel.
 That way, everyone is happy.”